AB 5 fights for Uber and Lyft drivers

 The downside is that you will mostly be expected to provide your insurance.
 If you, for example deliver fast food you will be responsible or finding your own fast food delivery insurance.
 The insurance sector itself has evolved to offer on demand insurance for the gig economy.
 Zego pay as you go insurance is a prime example.

-With the new designation for the Gig workers who driver for Uber, Lyft and other online delivery services are required to provides their employees with basic labour protections such as health insurance, sick leave, disability benefits, unemployment insurance and minimum pay guaranteed all workers in the state of California by law.
+With the new designation for the Gig workers for Uber, Lyft and other online delivery services are required to provide their employees with basic labour protections such as health insurance, sick leave, disability benefits, unemployment insurance and minimum pay guaranteed all workers in the state of California by law.

 With all businesses, anything that costs them revenue and profits must be averted.
 With that in mind, these Gig businesses are investing more than $110 million in promoting Proposition 22 that voters will see on their ballots this coming November.
 This is a motion so the App-based corporation will to not have to adhere to the current state labour laws and keep their employees classified as independent contractors.